Need assistance? Call 603-862-4242

 In addition to existing technologies, UNH Information Technology will introduce Recipient Verification, an additional application to help reduce this problem, on March 15, 2017.
 This application will review incoming email, comparing the name of the sender to the email address to filter any messages that don’t match while checking against a list of known spoofers.
 Recipient Verification will catch an estimated 50,000 additional Spoof/Phishing messages.

 Unfortunately, no technology will ever completely eradicate spoofing.
 The cornerstone of security starts with the end-user.
-UNH faculty and staff are urged to be vigilant about ensuring email is legitimate.
+UNH faculty and staff are urged to be vigilant about ensuring the email is legitimate.

 To help ensure the sender is legitimate, ask the following questions: